Setting up your project

 The LINE SDK for iOS Swift is not compatible with previous LINE SDK for iOS Objective-C versions.
 If you are upgrading the version of the LINE SDK, see Upgrading the SDK before proceeding with the upgrade.

-If you are not familiar with CocoaPods, refer to the CocoaPods Getting Started Guide.
+If you are not familiar with CocoaPods, refer to the CocoaPods Getting Started Guide (opens new window).
 You will need the CocoaPods gem installed on your machine before integrating the LINE SDK for iOS Swift into your app through CocoaPods.

 Once your Podfile is prepared, add the pod command below to your target:

 platform :ios, '10.0' use_frameworks! target '<Your App Target Name>' do pod 'LineSDKSwift', '~> 5.0' end